LeAsuker/Miku-Flavor/README.md

   - Mod+d: dmenu, an alternative to the usual start menu.
   - Mod+w: Firefox.
   - Mod+n: Nemo file explorer.

+Miku-Flavor uses a custom configuration folder at $HOME/.config/mikuflavor/ that includes all config files used as well as the wallpaper.
+The only exception is the HLWM 'autostart' file in $HOME/.config/herbstluftwm/

+The install script can also be used as a 'reset script' - if you break your configuration, simply run the script again to fix it.

 ## Issues:
   - Overwrites global autostart file of herbstluftwm, back yours up if you have a custom one.